-A still animated Kapp, who at first understood what they were saying as "let him go," answered by motioning his arms and emphasizing, "I’m trying to let it go!"
+A still animated Kapp, who initially understood what they were saying as "let him go," answered by motioning his arms and emphasizing, "I’m trying to let it go!"

 Mosca seemed to seethe in his seat.
 The ex-quarterback tried lightening the mood by telling some football stories, but the tension was unwavering.
 Both tried containing the adrenaline rushing through them as in their old football days.

 In the end, both were allowed final words.
 A calmer Mosca mainly urged people to help the "dire straits" fund (now called CFLAA Support Fund) that financially helps retired players that have fallen on hard times.
 This is similar to the Cauliflower Alley Club for wrestling.

 In closing, Mosca emphasized that he didn’t care about Joe Kapp and stepped off the stage.